wtg/sg_public/README.md

     127.0.0.1 sg_public.wtg
     ```
 9. Start the Apache server through the [XAMPP Control Panel](https://www.apachefriends.org/index.html) by clicking the Start button next to Apache.
-10. Navigate to `http://sg_public.wtg/` in your browser and verify that the Admin site is up.
+10. Navigate to `http://sg_public.wtg/` in your browser and verify that the Public site is up.

 ## Installation (macOS)